enigmalea/enigmalea.quest/src/content/posts/almost_a_year.md

 published: 2023-07-04
 draft: false
 description: I've been updating and maintaining the site for almost a year!
+tags:
+  - site update
+  - color scheme
-tags: [site update, color scheme, future plans]
+  - future plans]
+category:
-category: Tech
+  - Tech
 ---

 I just did a small update to the site.
 While working on